SidneyAllen/asc-2021-rebel/README.md

 ## Custom Property
 A custom property has been added to the Pet schema.
 The extension is a boolean and used to identify properties which are dates, but do not follow a standard date format.
 In this example, the date format created by Microsoft called.
 MSJSON dateformat.

-`dob:
+dob:
     description: Date of birth – YYYY-MM-DD
     type: string
     example: "/Date(1573755038314)/"
     x-is-msdate: true`

 The OpenAPI extension is defined as x-is-msdate and used in the mustache templates for the Java SDK to modify the code generated so a native Java date is both returned and accepted then converted to MSJSON date format.

 ## Custom Object
 A custom object has been added to the Pet create operation.
+Objects are for defining more complex object, arrays or a combination of both.
+In this example, we are defining the struture of an example requestBody in a non-language specific way, so that runnable code examples can be generated for our SDK documentation.

+x-example:
+    - object:
+        is_object: true
+        key: pet
+        keyPascal: Pet
+    - name:
+        key: name
+        keyPascal: Name
+        default: Fido
+        object: pet
+    - tag:
+        key: tag
+        keyPascal: Tag
+        default: dog
+        nonString: true
+        php: PetAPI\PetPHP\Models\PetTag::DOG
+        java: com.pet.models.Pet.TagEnum.DOG
+        object: pet
+    - dob:
+        is_last: true
+        key: dob
+        keyPascal: Dob
+        default: "7-1-2019"
+        is_date: true
+        object: pet

+The custom object produces the following Java code snippet.

+`Pet pet = new Pet();
+pet.setName("Fido");
+pet.setTag(com.pet.models.Pet.TagEnum.DOG);
+pet.setDob(new Date("7-1-2019"));

+try {
+    apiInstance.createPets(pet);
+} catch (ApiException e) {
+    System.err.println("Exception when calling PetsApi#createPets");
+    e.printStackTrace();
+}`